TERMS AND CONDITIONS

 18.9 Governing law.
 The Contract, and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation shall be governed by and construed in accordance with the law of England and Wales.

-1. Please read these Terms carefully before you submit your application to us and take a copy for your later reference
+1. Please read these Terms carefully before you submit your application to us and take a copy for your later reference, they explain how we provide the Auction services to you.

 2. Definitions used in our terms: